Dr Adam Potts

 PHI1004; PHI2004; PHI3004 - Project Tutor

-- Potts A. 'Sounds of Disaster: Sonic Encounters with Blanchot' (edited collection).
-Angelaki: the Journal of Theoretical Humanities 2018, tbc.
-In Preparation.
+- Potts A, ed.
+'Sounds of Disaster: Sonic Encounters with Blanchot'.
+Angelaki: The Journal of Theoretical Humanities, 2018.
+Submitted.

 - Potts A. Writing Sound and Radical Fiction: the Abyssal Space of Writing, Reading and Listening.
-New Writing: The International Journal for the Practice and Theory of Creative Writing 2016, (ePub ahead of print).
+New Writing: The International Journal for the Practice and Theory of Creative Writing 2017, 14(1), 117-126.

 - Potts A. Phenomenology of Listening and the Challenge of Writing Sound.
 The Philosopher 2015, CIII(2), 3-9.